Grenadingue/citizen.io-organization-protocol/CitizenRFC.md

 ## Status of this memo

-This document specify the Citizen.io organization protocol for human beings, and requests discussion and suggestions for improvements.
+This document specify the Citizen.io organization protocol for human beings.
+It also requests discussion and suggestions for improvements.
 The standard used is a direct implementation of the "Internet Official Protocol Standards".
 (STD 1) Distribution of this memo is unlimited.

 ## Abstract

 The Citizen.io Organization Protocol is an organization layer above the individual that allows every organization pattern implementation.
-It is a limitless, modular, protocol which can be used to build a decision process between 2 people up to replace a political process that involves a country.
+It is a limitless, modular, protocol.
+It can be used to build a decision process between 2 people, up to replace a political process that involves the whole human civilization.

 This protocol isn't used so far, the code implementation still in discussion.